opencommunitymap/communitymap-ui/README.md

 Few of the services are built-in and more are to be pluggable.

 Existing and planned services

-* Public local chat (70% done)
+- Public local chat (70% done)
-* Call for help (70% done)
+- Call for help (70% done)
-* Donation or service offer (70% done)
+- Donation or service offer (70% done)
-* Direct messages
+- Direct messages
-* Local news
+- Local news
-* Communication with local places, online services
+- Communication with local places, online services
-* SDK/API for 3rd party integration
+- SDK/API for 3rd party integration
-* Job offers
+- Job offers
-* Local projects - crowsourcing, organization
+- Local projects - crowdsourcing, organization
-* Crowdfunding for local businesses
+- Crowdfunding for local businesses
-* Business demand map
+- Business demand map
-* Surveys, petitions
+- Surveys, petitions
-* Games
+- Games

 Objects are pinned to certain locations or areas.
 Users can react and comment.